-The SAP HANA Cloud Connector is the endpoint of the SAP HANA Cloud Platform Connectivity Service in the customer On-Premise landscape.
-The cloud side is upgraded more often than the SAP HANA Cloud Connector in general and specific customer installations in particular.
+The SAP Cloud Connector is the endpoint of SAP Cloud Platform Connectivity in the customer On-Premise landscape.
+The cloud side is upgraded more often than the SAP Cloud Connector in general and specific customer installations in particular.
 Therefore you might wonder how long you can run a specific version of the Cloud Connector without having to expect compatibility issues with the cloud side or what distinguishes a specific version from its predecessor.

 Semantics of Cloud Connector versions

 Such a version will contain new features compared to the previous version that will allow you to extend the scenarios in which you can use the Cloud Connector.
+Also larger architectural changes only happen in feature releases.
 Furthermore, configuration options might have been simplified.

-Such a version will contain only patches and no new feature.
+Such a version will contain only patches and small enhancements, but no completely new feature.
 Known bugs have been fixed.